blacksaildivision/lamponsteroids/README.md

 **centos** - Takes care of system settings.
 Configure yum, yum-cron, update and remove packages.
 It also take cares of groups and users.
 Enable sudo.
 Configure secure SSH.
 Set up firewall based on iptables.
 Disable Transparent Huge Pages.
+You can setup logrotate scripts with this role as well.

 **ntp** - Takes care of system timezone and NTP server.
 It uses Chrony for using NTP.